To prevent illegal immigrants from renting a property in the UK, the government has introduced new rules which will affect us all.

-In order to comply with this legislation, you will be required to provide certain documentation to the landlord or their appointed agent for verification before you move in.
-Failure to do so will mean it is illegal for the Landlord to rent to you and the tenancy will not proceed.
+To comply with this legislation, you will be required to provide specific documentation to the landlord or their appointed agent for verification before you move in.
+Failure to do so will mean it is illegal for the Landlord to rent to you, and the tenancy will not proceed.

 What documentation do I need to provide?